2013 shooting of Santa Cruz police officers: Perpetrator

 Jeremy Goulet, 35, grew up in Southern California, near Edwards Air Force Base.
 In 2000, he graduated from San Diego State University with a Bachelor's degree in criminal justice.
 In San Diego, Goulet was cited for two misdemeanors after he was allegedly caught "peeping” in 1999 and 2000.
 He served in the military, spending six years in the Marine Corps Reserve, where he was discharged in June 2002.
 Personnel records list his specialties as helicopter mechanic trainee and military police.
 He had served three years in the U.S. Army, up until February 2007.
 Goulet was a Blackhawk helicopter pilot, but was never assigned to a war zone.

 In 2008, Goulet was accused and convicted of a sex crime that took place at an apartment complex in Portland, Oregon, for allegedly filming an unsuspecting 22-year-old woman in the shower.
 The victim's boyfriend had confronted Goulet on three occasions, in which during the second occasion, he got into a scuffle with Goulet, and told him not to come back.
 Several weeks later, Goulet, armed with a handgun, confronted the woman's boyfriend again, enkindling a physical fight.
-The victim's boyfriend struck Goulet in the face and bit his ear, and Goulet then fired several shots, none of which hit the other man.
+The victim's boyfriend struck Goulet in the face and bit his ear, and Goulet allegedly then fired several shots, none of which hit the other man.
 A mugshot of Goulet from this incident shows his face with lacerations caused by the woman's boyfriend.
 Goulet was charged with invasion of privacy, not having a permit to carry a concealed weapon, and attempted murder, and was later acquitted of the attempted murder charge but convicted of the others.
 He was ordered to undergo sex offender treatment and was sentenced to probation.
 He had a dispute with his probation officer, and violated his probation, and was thus sentenced to two years in jail.
-According to Goulet's father, Jeremy had discrepancies with police and the American justice system.
+According to Goulet's father, the probation dispute and sentencing soured him on the American justice system.